 We’ll consider your request and get back to you in five working days.

-The accessibility regulations do not require us to fix content that is owned by third parties .
+Some PDFs hosted on our website are owned by third parties and some are not meet accessibility standards.
+The accessibility regulations do not require us to fix content that is owned by third parties.

 We are continuously scanning our website for accessibility issues and fixing issues when we are able.